Stripe Knit Scarf Pattern

 When you are knitting stripes, carrying yarn up instead of trimming it after each stripe gives a neater finish.
 This works especially well here as the stripes are skinny and there is no extra bulk on the sides when you carry your yarn up.
 Watch the video below to see how you can do it too.

 You can use this same technique in sweaters and more.
-If you enjoyed this project, and are ready to tackle something larger try this knit garter stitch blanket next!
+If you enjoyed this project, check out more scarf ideas like this stripe knit scarf pattern or this how to knit a scarf for beginners step by step.
+I also have these One Piece Sweater Knitting that are adorable.
+If are ready to tackle something larger try this garter stitch blanket next!
+Happy Crafting friends!

 Leave a Reply